 before exiting the building.
 From there, I shuffled awkwardly over to the house

-of my lover and placed the long, slender box upon the counter.
-By the kitchen
+of my lover and placed the long, slender box on the counter.
+By the kitchen table,

 Just as an added precaution, I made sure to walk around the block before slithering

 in through the back-entrance gate, where the threat of vying eyes was almost nil.

 As Harmony entered, she was overwhelmed by my gift.
 More so, that I did it all on my own.